 So amen to the “different stuff” Gopnik references.

 Whatever works.
 Whatever helps you through widowhood, especially in early-stage grief, however long that is for you, as long as you can hold it with integrity, well, by all means, do it or think it or take it.

-43. What I call “early stage grief” ?
+43. What would I call “early stage grief” ?
 For me, I would say I resided in that awful state for five or six years after Ned’s death, long after I appeared functional to others.

 After David’s death?